byo/bswieckidev-blog/content/post/2022-10-07-throttling-in-go.md

 }
 ```

 Why we would need such context-aware throttler?
-A good example jere would be a simple http server.
+Let's take a simple http server as an example.
-A http request can be cancelled at any time.
-This could be a result of the client dropping the connection
+A http request can be cancelled at any time as a result of the client dropping the connection
 or server shutdown.
-Waiting for token in case the request is already cancelled may be then pointless.
+Waiting for the token in case the request is already cancelled
+is most likely pointless and the request handler should return immediately.

 ## Low-level does not always mean more powerful

-Such cancellable acquire can not be easily implemented with low-level mutex and condition variables.
+Such cancellable acquire can not be easily implemented with low-level mutexes and condition variables.
-Locking a mutex or waiting on a condition in go can not be interrupted thus the channel-based
+Locking a mutex or waiting on a condition in go can not be interrupted.
+This means that the channel-based
-version is not only easier to write and understand but also supports much wider set of use-cases.
+version is not only easier to write and understand but also handles much broader set of use-cases.

-We could also try experimenting with a more complex implementations of such mutex-based throttler
+We could of course try experimenting with some complex implementation of a mutex-based throttler supporting cancellation.
-but at this point I don't see that we would gain much more with it.
+But at this point I don't believe that we would gain much more with it.
-Considering relatively small performance gains I'd already stick to the channel-based implementation.
+Considering relatively small performance gains I'd rather stay with the channel-based implementation.

 ## Future improvements